qris/pytherma/README.md

   outdoor units.
 Monitoring and recording of data from multiple outdoor unit circuits is not supported.

-According to that manual it supports (and therefore this software could one day support):

-* SkyAir Models manufactured in 2003 and later.
-(Exceptions may apply; some models do not support D-checker protocol.
-VRVII MA (M9) series are not supported.)
-* RA Models manufactured in 2002 and later.
-* VRV Models manufactured in 2003 and later.
-(Maximum supported number of VRV indoor unit data is 59.)
-* Altherma LT:BB,CA indoor unit models (2010 and later).

-And not chillers, Altherma HT or Altherma Flex.

 Although the protocol is probably the same, the definition files are encrypted, so we can't just extract the number, meaning and data type of each variable from them.
 They must be reverse engineered.

-Other models listed above could be added, if you:

-* Run the D-Checker software to communicate with it;
-* Capture a trace of this serial communication;
-* Use D-Checker to Record some activity of the unit;
-* Export it to CSV;
-* Compare the changes in recorded values (e.g. temperatures) with changes in the messages (e.g. a byte in the response to a particular command changes value since the last response);
-* Implement a decoder entry to extract this value from the response, with a test.
-* Ideally, provide autodetect data (the comms when choosing Auto Detect in D-Checker) to help identify the unit automatically, and/or confirm the correct unit choice.

 Serial port traces can be captured using HHD Software's [Free Serial Analyzer](https://freeserialanalyzer.com/).
 The free version has limitations, including